compwiz32/website/content/posts/Quiz-PowerShell-Params.md

   }, '#meiro_5791389');
 </script>

-## PowerShell Parameters Code Challenge - Expert Edition
+## PowerShell Parameters Code Challenge - Expert Edition:

 Let's crank it up a notch, shall we?
 This challenge has some tough questions to answer.
 Put your skills to the test and become the Scripting Sorcerer Supreme by answering all 10 questions.
 If the quiz frame isn't appearing correctly in your browser, [follow this link](https://codechallenge.commandline.ninja/1427013) to open it in a new tab.